Whoaa512/starred/README.md

 - [enochtangg/quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them.
 - [solid/solid-spec](https://github.com/solid/solid-spec) - Solid specification draft 0.7.0
 - [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
-- [zziz/pwc](https://github.com/zziz/pwc) - Papers with code.
-Sorted by stars.
-Updated weekly.
+- [zziz/pwc](https://github.com/zziz/pwc) - This repository is no longer maintained.
 - [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [arecvlohe/reasonml-cheat-sheet](https://github.com/arecvlohe/reasonml-cheat-sheet) - A cheat sheet for ReasonML -- WIP
 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.